TheInvoker/Duplex-Sandboxed-Iframe-Listener/README.md

 });
 ```

 Note that, when a child talks sends a message to the parent, it should be fine, but a parent must wait until the child has set up the listener before sending a message for that listener.
 You can set it up like in the demo so that the child first sets up its listeners, then sends a message to the parent indicating it is ready.
 The parent then starts sending messages to the child.
-This gaunruntees listeners will be ready.
+This guarantees listeners will be ready.

 Tested only on Google Chrome Version 60.0.3112.50 (Official Build) beta (64-bit).